andywu188/de4dot/README.md

 It uses [dnlib](https://github.com/0xd4d/dnlib/) to read and write assemblies so make sure you get it or it won't compile.

+***WARNING***: `de4dot` uses `BinaryFormatter` in some backends (`BabelNET` and `CodeVeil`).
+Code obfuscated with these deobfuscators (or the one, that tricks `de4dot` to detect so) will cause execution of arbitrary code during deobfuscation.
+For example it may be possible to write code tracking attempts of applying `de4dot`.
+A more proper solution is needed for deobfuscating such binaries, such as a completely own parser doing the deserialization safely.
+Read https://learn.microsoft.com/en-us/dotnet/standard/serialization/binaryformatter-security-guide for more info.

 Binaries
 ========